tzAcee/cpp-class-creator/README.md

 # cpp-class-creator README

 Hey I'm Maxim.
 I wanted created a little c++ extension to create classes.

 I can work on it when I have time in order to improve it.
+Just open some Issues or Pull Request.
+Im happy to work on them!

 ## Features

 Press **Alt**+**X** to open the Input Field to create a class, <span style="color:red">**while you are focusing the editor!**</span>

 Type in the name, and there you go.
 You will directly see, when the file is created.

 ## Known Issues